programar-arduino-con-eclipse

-In the Arduino IDE installation introduction to Arduino post, we commented that it is possible to use other programming environments to carry out our Arduino projects.
-This allows us to bypass many limitations imposed by the standard IDE, and use the full power of C++ in our projects.
+In the post about installing the Arduino IDE and the introduction to Arduino, we mentioned that it is possible to use other programming environments for our Arduino projects.
+This allows us to bypass many limitations imposed by the standard IDE and use the full power of C++ in our projects.

-In this post, we are going to learn how to set up and program Arduino with Eclipse, one of the most popular programming environments of the moment.
-Eclipse is Open Source, and is available for free for Linux and Windows.
-The development of this tutorial will be done in Linux Ubuntu / Linux Mint, but its configuration in other operating systems is very similar.
+In this post, we are going to learn how to configure and program Arduino with Eclipse, one of the most popular programming environments at the moment.
+Eclipse is Open Source and is available for free for Linux and Windows.
+This tutorial is developed on Linux Ubuntu / Linux Mint, but the configuration for other operating systems is very similar.

-The difficulty level of this tutorial is somewhat more advanced than the rest of the Arduino posts we have done so far but, with a little skill and following the steps in order, you will be able to configure the IDE correctly easily.
+The difficulty level of this tutorial is somewhat more advanced than the rest of the Arduino posts we have done so far, but with a little skill and by following the steps in order, you will be able to configure the IDE correctly easily.

 First, we are going to install the Eclipse IDE.
 To do this, open a terminal console and type